 The Board undertakes wide-ranging consultation on proposals that affect the profession.

-Where there are consultations open for input, they will be shown above.
+Where there are consultations open for input, they will be shown below.

 Where there are consultations which have closed, they will be shown under Past Consultations, along with the submissions that were received.

 Released: 13 July 2022

 Closes: 7 September 2022

 Ahpra and the National Boards (excluding the Aboriginal and Torres Strait Islander Health Practice Board of Australia) have launched a public consultation on revised English language skills registration standards.

 National Boards invite practitioners, community members, employers, education providers and other stakeholders to give feedback on the standards.